qutheory/cloud-documentation/docs/support/contact-support.md

 # Contact support

-There are two methods to contact our support.
+There are various methods to contact our support.

+## Chat

+Through our dashboard, you are able to contact our Support through the chat in the bottom corner.

+This will connect you to one of our technicians, who will be able to help you.

 ## Email support

-To get personal/private support, you can contact our support team on Email.
+You can contact our support team on Email.

 **Contact form:** [here](https://qutheory.freshdesk.com/support/tickets/new)